CriticalPathTraining/DPBIE/README.md

-# DPBIE
+# DPBIE: Developing with Power BI Embedding
-Student files for Developing with Power BI Embedding
+Student files for Developing with Power BI Embedding with Ted Pattison